Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-static-web-application.md

 4. Click **Create**.
 This creates the project and opens the project home page.

-## Step 2: Create a Web Application Component
+## Step 2: Create a web application component

 1. On the project home page, click **Web Application** under **Create a Component**.
 2. Enter a unique name and description for the web application.